noahkeppers/noahkepperssite/_case_studies/ventra.md

 ## My Solution
 ### Fare Structure
 Before potential users can even interact with the kiosk, they must determine what to buy.
-Current printed materials at the top of the kiosk are incredibly dense, making them difficult to understand the CTA fare system.
+Current printed materials at the top of the kiosk are incredibly dense, making it difficult to understand the different CTA fares.
 In order to better explain such a complex system, I focused on providing clarity and organization, moving some fare information to the main kiosk and reorganizing the rest.

 ### Purchase Flow
 After deciding what to purchase, users must make a selection and pay.
 The current design separates the kiosk into different areas, but does little in the way of guiding users through the ordered process of making a purchase.
 On the main kiosk, I focused on providing sequence while maintaing consistent labeling of the kiosk inputs.

 <div class="two-col">
-  {%- include image.html src="/assets/ventra/ventra.jpg" alt="Photo of my Ventra kiosk design" caption="My redesign" href="/assets/ventra/ventra.pdf" -%}
+  {%- include image.html src="/assets/ventra/ventra.jpg" alt="Photo of my Ventra kiosk design" caption="My redesign (click for PDF)" href="/assets/ventra/ventra.pdf" -%}
   {%- include image.html src="/assets/ventra/original.jpg" alt="Photo of the original Ventra kiosk design" caption="The original Ventra kiosk" %}
 </div>